Musical Directors and Conductors

 He was, together with renowned director Alastair Middleton, a Founder Director of Opera Works, a company established to give opera training to music graduates, and has been Musical Director for 2x2 Opera, a community opera company based in London.

 Since 2009 he has acted as workshop leader, composer and performer for Faber Music's Sing Up! programme and since January 2012 has become a Music Mentor for Music for Youth's Regional and National Festivals.
-Greg is the Official Host for Choir of the Year 2012 and will be adjudicating at the Grand Final in London on 28th October.
+Greg was the Official Host for Choir of the Year 2012.

 In August 2012, Greg taught Craig Revel Horwood, Josie Lawrence and Marcus de Sautoy for BBC 2's series Maestro at the Opera.